johnclarson/ami-builder/README.md

 ## Installation

-Copy the whole ami-builder directory over to a machine with boto and python2 installed.
+You may use Tito (https://github.com/dgoodwin/tito) for packaging this as an RPM with the included the spec file.
+You may also just copy the whole ami-builder directory over to a machine with boto and python2 installed.